Yonle/tssniff/README.md

 `tssniff` is a Linux userspace utility that presents a **fake USB storage medium** to a connected host, captures the MPEG-TS data the host writes to it, and makes that data available as an HTTP stream.

-The host sees an ordinary MBR-partitioned FAT32 (or exFAT) disk and writes to it normally.
+The host sees an ordinary MBR-partitioned FAT32 disk and writes to it normally.
 Filesystem metadata is persisted to a sparse backing image.
 File data of MPEG-TS recordings is broadcast to HTTP clients instead of being written to disk.

 ## Architecture